Nursing home care is the most extensive care available outside of a hospital. A nursing home usually provides:

 - A hospital stay of three consecutive days and within a short time, usually 30 days, after leaving the hospital and skilled care is needed for the condition that required hospitalization.
 Among conditions that may qualify are a hip fracture, a stroke, or injuries from an accident;

-- The patient requires skilled services that can only be provided in an in-patient nursing home and must be provided regularly, at least five or six times a week;
+- The patient requires skilled services that can only be provided in an in-patient nursing home and must be provided regularly, at least six to seven times a week;

 - The skilled nursing facility must be Medicare certified.

 When those conditions are met, Medicare will cover all nursing home charges for the first 20 days and, after a daily deductible is met, the costs for days 21 to 100.
 The amount of the deductible is set annually.
 Some Medigap policies and employer retiree health plans will cover the daily deductible.
 If you have a Medicare Advantage plan, be sure the nursing home is a participating provider in order to qualify for cost coverage.

 Many private insurance plans that do cover long-term care follow the same Medicare rules.

 Except for the post-100 day post-hospital coverage, Medicare and most private health insurance plans will not pay for long-term or custodial care in a skilled nursing facility.
 Therefore most coverage is provided by: